University campus in West Virginia

 Beyond merit-based scholarships, computer science students in West Virginia can access federal Pell Grants, Direct Loans, and institutional scholarships offered by individual universities.
 The West Virginia Higher Education Policy Commission (WVHEPC) administers both the PROMISE Scholarship and coordinates state financial aid initiatives.
 Many four-year institutions in the state offer departmental scholarships specifically for computer science and STEM majors, with tuition rates averaging $7,697 for in-state public university attendance.
 Community college pathways offer even more affordable entry points, with associate degree programs at institutions like Blue Ridge Community and Technical College available at tuition rates as low as $434.
 Students should contact their institution's financial aid office to explore all available scholarships, grants, and loan options tailored to computer science programs.

-Calculate Your Computer Science Degree ROI in West Virginia
+Computer Science Degree ROI Calculator, West Virginia

 Use our interactive ROI calculator to estimate your return on investment for a computer science degree in West Virginia.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.